 |Change to Tariff 33

 Energy demand is estimated to improve by 30% with the installation of a VSD.
-The centre pivot irrigator will provide lower operating cost and the potential for sustained long term high levels of production.
+The centre pivot irrigator will provide lower operating costs and the potential for sustained high levels of production.
 The splitting of the farm irrigation duty to 60% pivot (24 ha) with the remainder of the area continuing with travelling gun under the proposed upgrade will enable simultaneous operation which will allow both irrigation systems to meet the crop demand.

 Table 2.
 Pre and post audit energy consumption, costs, and energy productivity savings

 |Energy Consumption (kWh)